-In the spring of 2012, two artificial mixing devices were installed in Lake Rotoehu in preparation for operation in the summer of 2012-13.
-Designed by Hans Burggraaf (Page Macrae Engineering), the devices employ compressed air to entrain water from the hypolimnion and draw it to the surface within a draft tube.
-Like other destratification devices, this approach draws cooler hypolimnetic water to the surface where it mixes with warmer surface waters, preventing the formation of different thermal layers in the lake.
-The advantage of the new design is the potential for the majority of compressed air to be recycled, reducing energy costs.
+In the spring of 2012, two artificial mixing devices were installed in Lake Rotoehu in preparation for the summer of 2012-13.
+Designed by Hans Burggraaf (Page Macrae Engineering), these devices employ a novel approach whereby compressed air is used to entrain water from the hypolimnion and draw it to the surface.
+Unlike other destratification devices this new approach draws cooler hypolimnetic water to the surface where it mixes with warmer surface waters preventing the formation of different thermal layers in the lake.
+The advantage of this approach is that the majority of the compressed air can be recycled, reducing energy costs.

 The effects of the artificial mixing devices were monitored over the spring-autumn seasons of 2012- 13 and 2013-14.
-A mixture of routine monthly monitoring was combined with intensive weekly monitoring during February-March 2013.
+A mixture of routine base-line monthly monitoring was combined with intensive weekly monitoring during February-March 2013.
 No significant effects were observed on lake nutrient concentrations, plankton community composition and physical attributes during both years of mixing device operation (McBride et al. 2015).
 However, there was some evidence for localised mixing in close proximity (<50 m) to the devices as evidenced by homogenisation of plankton communities and minor reductions in thermal and dissolved oxygen gradients between the epilimnion and hypolimnion in comparison to control sites (McBride et al. 2015).
-It should also be noted that in the 4 years prior to 2015 an improving trend in Lake Trophic Lake Index (TLI) was evident (2011 TLI: 4.4-2014 TLI: 4.0) (Creagh 2015).
-This was supported by the comparatively low chlorophyll a concentrations (mean 3.9 $\mu$ g l-1) and absence of cyanobacterial blooms during the 2012-13 and 2013-14 summer months (McBride et al. 2015).
+It should also be noted that in the 4 years prior to 2015 an improving trend in Lake Trophic Lake Index (TLI) was evident (2011 TLI: 4.4 -2014 TLI: 4.0) (Creagh 2015).
+This was supported by the comparatively low chlorophyll a concentrations (mean 3.9 μ g l-1) and absence of cyanobacterial blooms during the 2012-13 and 2013-14 summer months (McBride et al. 2015).

 In order to ascertain the full potential of the mixing devices, an alternative approach was employed for the 2014-15 season.
 Rather than directing air through both devices, only one device was operated at a time, enabling the full output of the compressor to be delivered through that device.
-In addition, the total available output from the compressor was increased by approximately 40% (mean flow 3.16 m s-1).
+In addition, the total available output from the compressor was increased by approximately 40% (mean flow $3.16 \text{ m}^3 \text{ s}^{-1}$).
 Air flow delivery was alternated between the mixing devices, with the southern device operating from 5 November 2014 to 22 January 2015 and 29 March 2015 to 29 May 2015 while the northern device was in operation from 22 January 2015 to 29 March 2015.
 This approach provided an opportunity to determine the effects of the mixing devices on the plankton community and whether the increased flow through a single device would have a significant localised effect in comparison to previous monitoring.

-This report presents a comparative analysis of plankton community abundance, zooplankton and phytoplankton distribution, temperature profiles, nutrient composition, as well as the degree of thermal stratification at monitoring sites where mixing devices were operational at Lake Rotoehu from October 2014 to May 2015.
-The report also presents recommendations for consideration of continued operation of the mixing devices.
-Results from these studies may help inform the revision of the current restoration initiatives, and aid the design of similar artificial mixing and nutrient management programmes in other lakes.
+Presented in this report is a comparative determination of plankton community abundance, zooplankton and phytoplankton distribution, temperature profiles, nutrient composition, as well as the degree of thermal stratification at monitoring sites where mixing devices are operational at Lake Rotoehu from October 2014 to May 2015.
+The report also presents recommendations for continued operation of the mixing devices.
+Results from these studies may help inform revision of the current restoration initiatives, and aid the design of similar artificial mixing and nutrient management programs in other lakes.